A common barrier to creativity is fear of criticism; a concern that what you produce will not be good enough.

 Where can I find a workshop?

-The next series of workshops will be running at the Artists Gallery, Matthews Yard, a vibrant arts, cultural and community hub in the centre of Croydon, just off Surrey Street.
+The next series of workshops will be running at The Exchange workspace, next door to Matthews Yard, a vibrant arts, cultural and community hub in the centre of Croydon, just off Surrey Street.

 Find details of the Croydon workshop here